 How to Make Catch and Selective Release Really Work

-Below are listed several recommendation all aimed at reducing stress on a fish during catch and selective release.
+Below are several recommendations aimed at reducing stress on a fish during catch and selective release.
 These are based on experiences from work on hatcheries, sampling fish in lakes and rivers, and specific studies on fish survival.
 Proper catch and selective release can allow all of us to protect the sport and the pastime we enjoy so much.

-Land the fish by hand or with a rubber or soft nylon mesh landing net (stiff nylon mesh net crapes off much of a fish's protective slime coating and can even remove scales).
+- Land the fish by hand or with a rubber or soft nylon mesh landing net (stiff nylon mesh net scrapes off much of a fish’s protective slime coating and can even remove scales).

-Run aerators frequently when fish are held in live wells (oxygen is even better than aeration).
-When water temperatures are over 70oF, run aerators continuously.
+- Run aerators frequently when fish are held in live wells (oxygen is even better than aeration).
+When water temperatures are over 70 degrees Fahrenheit, run aerators continuously.
 Do not crowd fish in live wells as this contributes to stress.
 If fish are caught in lakes with a slot limit, consider keeping fish shorter than the slot limit on ice in a cooler.
 By harvesting fish shorter than the slot limit, fishing will improve.

-Add one half cup of un-iodized salt (rock salt or ice cream salt) per 5 gallons of water to correct for electrolyte imbalance.
-When water temperatures are over 80oF, add enough ice to lower the temperature approximately 10oF.
+- Add one-half cup of un-iodized salt (rock salt or ice cream salt) per 5 gallons of water to correct for electrolyte imbalance.
+When water temperatures are over 80 degrees Fahrenheit, add enough ice to lower the temperature approximately 10 degrees Fahrenheit.

-Change live well water every 2 to 3 hours, or whenever fish begin showing signs of stress, such as excessive darting and banging into the live well sides or swimming nose up to the surface.
+- Change live well water every two to three hours, or whenever fish begin showing signs of stress, such as excessive darting and banging into the live well sides or swimming nose up to the surface.

-If fish cannot regain sufficient equilibrium to swim properly for more that a few seconds, or if there is red discoloration in the fins or body, enjoy the fish for dinner.
+- If fish cannot regain sufficient equilibrium to swim properly for more than a few seconds, or if there is red discoloration in the fins or body, enjoy the fish for dinner.
 Once fish reach a certain stress level, they very seldom recover.

-If the fish are to be utilized for food, proper procedures should be followed to retard spoilage.
+- If the fish are to be used for food, proper procedures should be followed to retard spoilage.